sacek940mw/Game_P/README.md

 # Licensse
-Directory are licensed as CC0 1.0 Universal.
+Directory Game is licensed as CC0 1.0 Universal.